Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: A wave expansion under a hypothesis on the distinct eigenvalues of

 of order at most $2k$ evaluated at $\lambda =\sigma_j=\nu_l$.

-In order to prove the uniformity in $l$, as in (\ref{eq:remeststph}) and (\ref{eq:best}), we use the consequences of our assumptions in Theorem \ref{thm:waveexp2}.
-By Lemma \ref{l:usecauchyestimates2} the derivatives of fixed order of $\chi R (\lambda)(I-\Pre) \chi$ with respect to $\tau_j$ near $\pm \sigma_j$ grow at worst polynomially in $j=j(l)$, as do the derivatives of $\psi_l(\lambda )$ by definition.
+Next we turn to the question of uniformity in $l$, as in (\ref{eq:remeststph}) and (\ref{eq:best}).
+This is immediate if $H_Y$ is bounded, so we consider only the case of unbounded $H_Y$.
+Note that in this case our assumption (\ref{eq:spacing}) ensures that $\nu_l\geq (C_Yl)^{1/(\NY+1)} +O(1)$.
+By Lemma \ref{l:usecauchyestimates2} the derivatives of fixed order of $\chi R (\lambda)(I-\Pre) \chi$ with respect to $\tau_j$ near $\pm \sigma_j$ grow at worst polynomially in $\sigma_j=\nu_l$, as do the derivatives of $\psi_l(\lambda )$ by definition.
 Thus by taking $m$ sufficiently large, depending polynomially on $k_0$, we can guarantee that the analog of (\ref{eq:best}) holds.
 Similarly, using the remainder estimate of Lemma \ref{l:allinonestatphase}, we find that the analog of (\ref{eq:remeststph}) holds.